GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 ``tagContamination()`` has four parts.

 1. IS are clustered within a small up/down windows (``mapgap``).
-	* **WHY?** Exact position of an IS can be slightly shifted due to mapping errors, alternative detection of the 3'LTR or 5'LTR, mapping errors, mismatches, *etc*
+	* This option was set to 0 in our current pipeline but could be increased to account for mapping errors.
 2. For each IS, in each individual, the recurrence - number of times it is detected - and maximal abundance are computed.
 3. For each IS, the shannon entropy (log2) of the recurrences and maximal abundance are computed separately.
 High recurrence or abundance in one individual can be used to find the IS's owner.
 4. Based on the filtering options the IS are separated in 5 CATEGORIES.